 These are turbulent times.
-Investment markets can therefore be extremely volatile.
-So it can often be daunting when, as DC pension scheme members, we see that the value of our pension pot has dropped.
+Investment markets appear to be extremely volatile.
+So it can often be daunting when, as DC pension scheme members, we see the value of our pension pot has dropped.

-The recent crises has triggered a number of calls to Barnett Waddingham’s pension helpline from members of group pension schemes.
+The coronavirus pandemic has triggered a number of calls to Barnett Waddingham’s pension helpline from members of group pension schemes.
 They are concerned that the value of their pot has fallen and are looking to discuss what can they can, or can’t, (or shouldn’t) do with their pension.